Pivot table totals and subtotals

 Definitions and key concepts

-• Grand total: The aggregated calculation of all values for a pivot row and/or for a pivot column.
+• Grand total: The aggregated calculation of all values for a pivot row, pivot column, or grouping calculations.
 In the example screenshot, grand totals are highlighted in pink.

-• Subtotal: The aggregated calculation of values in a group of pivot rows or pivot columns.
+• Subtotal: The aggregated calculation of values in a group of pivot rows, pivot columns, or a given table grouping.
 In the example screenshot, subtotals are highlighted in yellow.

 Pivot table showing the sales quantities for store regions and states, with columns for each quarter.
 The row for the East region displays totals for each quarter and a total for all quarters in a totals column.
 This row contains the parent row totals because the region is higher in the hierarchy than states (a parent).
 Each state shows a row total in the totals column, which is a grand total for each row.
 At the bottom of the pivot table there is a Grand totals row that shows the subtotals for each quarter.

-Depending on the grouping levels in your pivot table, other calculated totals might be available to use in formulas, such as with the Subtotal or PercentOfTotal functions:
+In a grouped table, only the grand totals for each grouping are available for use in formulas.
+For a pivot table, depending on how many pivot rows, columns, or values exist, other calculated totals might be available to use in formulas, such as with the Subtotal or PercentOfTotal functions:

 • Row Total: The grand total for the row.
 Calculates the aggregate of the values across the pivot row.
 If there are multiple pivot rows, this is the grand total for the lowest-level row in the grouping.
 In the example screenshot, the values in the Total column for Maine, 248 and 316, are row totals.